 1. Can I get a FREE estimate?
 You most certainly can.
 During a lucky day, it might even be within 30 minutes.
 In most cases, someone should be able to come out to your home or business within 1-2 business days.
 Rarely does it take longer than that, although there will be exceptions.
 Thank you for understanding.

 2. Where are you located?
 I live and breathe in Santa Cruz.
 My shop is in Live Oak.
-90% of all services performed take place in the county of Santa Cruz, with the occasional 10% in the Los Gatos/Campbell/ and Monterey areas.
+75% of all services performed take place in the county of Santa Cruz, with the remaining 25% in the Lake Tahoe, Los Gatos/Campbell/ and Monterey areas.

 4. What is your availability?
 It will always and forever depend on the time of year.
 Two weeks of lead time during the hectic summer months is pretty accurate.
 In many cases, and regardless of the time of year, small driveway and patio jobs can be performed with limited or no lead time.

 5. Do you use soaps or cleaning solutions when you clean?
 Gallons Per Minute is a much better cleaning agent than is soap.
 Although there will always be an exception to any rule, the fact remains that just about all our outdoor cleaning requires just cold water.